pmoorman/growthcasts/collections/_course/module2.md

 - <b>Become a systematic copywriter</b>, using proven frameworks and structures to do your heavy lifting.
 - The <b>80/20</b> of writing better copy for more sales: only 4 hacks you need to master, drive most of the results.
 - Get an extensive library with examples to swipe from.
 This means you can start copy-pasting, rather than laying the groundwork yourself.
 - I show you how to unlock your <b>inner salesman</b>.
-We don't only work on your skills, but also your 'inner game' and mindset.
+We don't only work skills, but also your 'inner game' and mindset.
-- More than anything, you'll be able to <b>sell online</b>
+- More than anything, you'll learn to <b>sell online</b>